Encoding Tactile Stimuli for Braille Recognition with Organoids: Results

 \subsubsection{Organoid Responses Under Different Stimulation Parameters}

 This experiment tests how spike output varies when one stimulation parameter changes at a time, guiding the choice of safe and informative encoding ranges.
 Stimulating each electrode in turn and recording from all eight channels reveals clear trends (Figure~\ref{fig:elec_param}).
 Spike count increases almost linearly as the number of pulses rises and shows a threshold for phase amplitude: values below 4 $\mu$A rarely evoke spikes, whereas higher amplitudes produce steadily larger responses.
-Phase duration produces variable effects and trigger delay has no observable effect on spike count.
-Baseline recordings without stimulation contain few spikes because spontaneous firing is sparse and the 200 ms observation window is brief.
+In this one-factor sweep, phase duration does not produce a consistent monotonic trend in spike count across the tested conditions, and trigger delay has no observable effect on spike count.
+Under the no stimulation condition, the spike count measured within the same 200 ms post-trigger window is often close to zero.
+This reflects the combination of sparse spontaneous firing and the short counting window, rather than an absence of spontaneous activity.

 Taken together, the observed response trends motivate the following encoding choices.
 The similarity across electrodes supports adopting a common encoding range for all channels.
 Phase amplitude is set above the activation threshold while remaining within safe limits.
 Pulse count is chosen from the region where spike output increases approximately linearly, enabling graded intensity.
 Although phase duration and trigger delay do not show a clear correlation with spike number, varying them produces distinct temporal patterns, so both are retained to encode timing information.